acidb/mobiscroll-docs/versioned_docs/version-5.27.0/vue/datepicker/overview.md

 ## Usage

-The following example will create a datepicker with default options.
+The following example will create a Datepicker with default options.

 ```html
 <script setup>